Links

 Airtable

-UI Bakery allows you to easily connect to Airtable with no need for additional layers like APIs and 3rd-party services.
+UI Bakery allows you to connect easily to Airtable without additional layers like APIs and 3rd-party services.

 Airtable imposes certain limitations to API abilities: